autogoal/autogoal/docs/examples/solving_uci_datasets.md

 from autogoal.kb import MatrixContinuousDense, CategoricalVector
 ```

-This is the real deal, the class `AutoClassifier` does all the work.
+This is the real deal, the class `AutoML` does all the work.

 ```python
 from autogoal.ml import AutoML